What is Half Wave Rectifier?

 Half-wave rectifier rectification process

 To make the rectification process, we use a rectifier circuit made of semiconductor diodes.
-An electric transformer is used to reduce the line voltage from 110 / 220 volts AC or other, to a lower voltage such as 12 or 15 volts AC.
-The rectifier circuit is placed at the output of the transformer.
-The voltage at the transformer secondary winding is alternating, and it has positive and negative half cycles.
+An electric transformer is used to reduce the line voltage from 110 / 220 volts AC or other, to a lower voltage such as 24, 12, 15 or 9 volts AC.